 There are a lot of souvenir shops in Ronda, hand-painted fans going from 6 Euros to more pricey ones.
 Obviously the more expensive the fan, the more delicate the painting is.
-You will also find embroidered table clothes and in a small side street to the left, just before you cross the bridge is a tiny shop for original handbags.
+You will also find embroidered table cloths and on a small side street to the left, just before you cross the bridge is a tiny shop for original handbags.

 A very old town

 Ronda is one of the jewels of Andalusia.
 One of the oldest towns in Spain and known worldwide for its uniqueness and beauty.
 The town is situated on a plateau 739 meters above sea level.
 There have been archaeological findings that are dated into the Neolithic period, but it is believed humans were here long before.

 There are some great cave drawings in the Cueva de la Pileta dating from the Paleolithic period.

 During the ages, it has been the home to a variety of settlers.
 The Roman Empire expanded out of Italy and in the long run, with the defeat of Hannibal, came to the Iberian Peninsula and Ronda was woken up from a peaceful sleep.
 This was the time Ronda received its first name.
 Arunda actually means surrounded by mountains, so instead of a real name, it was merely a description.